-Chemistry Examination Board: OCR (Chemistry A) Contact: Head of Science: Mr D Britz-Colwill (d.britzcolwill@tsatrust.org.uk)
+Examination Board: OCR (Chemistry A) Contact: Head of Science: Mr A Waite

+(adrian.waite@phsg.tsat.uk)

-Requirements: Students should have achieved minimum grades of 6-6 in GCSE Combined Science or grade 6 in both GCSE Chemistry and GCSE Biology.
-You should also have achieved a grade 6 in GCSE Mathematics and English Language.
+Requirements: Students should have achieved a minimum of grades of 6-6 in GCSE Combined Science or grade 6 in both GCSE Chemistry and one other GCSE science subject.
+You should also have achieved a minimum of grade 6 in both GCSE Mathematics and English Language.
 All students will be considered on individual merit.
 In some cases entry to Year 1 may be on a trial basis and progression onto the second year of A Level will be dependent on performance.